suffolklibraries/sljekyll/elibrary/overdrive/index.md

 breadcrumb: elibrary
 ---

-OverDrive allows you to download eBooks and eAudiobooks.
+OverDrive/Libby allows you to download the latest children’s and adult eBooks and eAudiobooks for free.
 This service is available on a tablet, smartphone or web browser such as Chrome, Firefox, Opera, Safari or Internet Explorer.

 You can also read eBooks and listen to eAudiobooks on a device that plays MP3 files, such as an iPod, tablet or smartphone using **OverDrive's app, Libby**.
 OverDrive is additionally available on some eReaders.